Table Of Contents

 Imperial Hue Forbidden Citadel

-Hue has chosen to be the capital city of the Southern Kingdom by all Nguyen Lords and officially became the capital under Tay Son’reign.
-For approximately 400 years, Hue has become a great landscape and architectural site.
-Hue’ royal complex has been officially recognized by the UNESCO as a World Heritage Site.
+Hue has been chosen to be the capital city of the Southern Kingdom by all Nguyen Lords and officially became the capital under Tay Son’s reign.
+For approximately 400 years, Hue has developed into a renowned landscape and architectural site.
+UNESCO has officially recognized Hue’s royal complex as a World Heritage Site.

 Thien Mu Pagoda